Graduate Classes

 Class mentors: Prof. Dr. Anja Bettenworth & Prof. Dr. Silviane Scharl

-Research in class 1 focuses on the constitution, reception and transformations of cultural and social achievements – in various figurations and manifestations – which structure the culture of the Antiquity and the Middle Ages and its perception in the longue durée of the history of their reception, using historical, literary and material sources.
-It explores the development and specification of knowledge, concepts and social relations as manifested in texts and objects as well as the varying roles different media played in these processes.
+Research in class 1 focuses on the constitution, reception, and transformation of the cultural and social achievements – in various figurations and manifestations – which structured the cultures of Antiquity and the Middle Ages and its perception in the longue durée of the history of their reception.
+This research is done using historical, literary, and material sources.
+The class explores the development and specification of knowledge, concepts, and social relations as manifested in texts and objects, as well as the varying roles different media played in these processes.

 Class 2: “Language, Discourse, and Culture”

-Class mentors: Prof. Dr. Christiane M. Bongartz & Prof. Dr. Nicolas Pethes
+Class mentors: Prof. Dr. Christiane M. Bongartz & Prof. Dr Torsten Hahn

-The class focuses on theoretical concepts that are equally import for linguistic and literary studies, but emphasize different methodological perspectives and disciplinary contents.
-These perspectives and contents will serve as a transdisciplinary framework for developing and discussing different empirical, historical, and hermeneutical dimensions.
+The class focuses on theoretical concepts which are equally import for linguistic and literary studies, but emphasize different methodological perspectives and disciplinary contexts.
+These perspectives and contexts will serve as a transdisciplinary framework for developing and discussing different empirical, historical, and hermeneutic dimensions.
 Thus, the class combines structuralist, cognitive, constructivist, pragmatic, intercultural, epistemological, and aesthetic approaches to unfold the interrelation between the concepts “language”, “discourse”, and “culture”.
 Following the various modes of this interrelation will enable us to analyze the conditions of discourse production and reception as well as to pursue concepts, metaphors, and genres such as “Irony” or “Horror” as discursive phenomena.

 Class 3: “Art and Media Cultures: Text – Image – Sound”